10 Quick-and-Easy Casserole Recipes

 - 2 cups (8 ounces) shredded Monterey Jack cheese

 - 1 1/2 cups cooked, chopped chicken breast

 - 1 tablespoon diced jalapeños

-- Prehead the oven to 350 degrees.
-Lightly grease 2-quart casserole dish.
+- Preheat the oven to 350˚F. Lightly grease a 2-quart casserole dish.

 - Combine rice, cheese, chicken, evaporated milk, onion, eggs, cilantro, butter and jalapeños in casserole dish; mix together.